DON'T THINK! IMAGINE!

-- Coarse as much as he must let go a bit of each previously learned lesson, he still needs each lesson to learn the next, Fire bending still requires a control for example that air bending lacks, hence the undisciplined response Aang facilitated when he tried to learn fire bending early.
+- As much as he must let go a bit of each previously learned lesson, he still needs each lesson to learn the next— firebending still requires control that airbending lacks, hence the undisciplined response Aang had when he tried to learn firebending early.

 - Foster's Home for Imaginary Friends parodied it in "The Big Leblooski", when Mac acquired a mentor in bowling who talks like this about feeling the ball instead of knowing it.
 Turns out "Bowling Paul" only thinks he knows how to bowl, and was feeding Mac a line the whole time.

 - Doesn't stop him from scoring a strike though.

 - The Simpsons Zigzagged.
 Lisa is teaching Bart how to play miniature golf using Zen Archery-like methods but when the school asks her how she 'feels' about math, she gets frustrated with it.